-In accordance with Colorado Department of Human Services regulations, Pikes Peak Christian School currently maintains on staff an individual who is a registered nurse with experience in pediatrics.
+In accordance with State of Colorado regulations, Pikes Peak Christian School currently maintains on staff an individual who is a registered nurse with experience in pediatrics.
 Their responsibilities include overseeing the administration of medication and consulting during school hours with staff members and parents regarding students' health needs.
 Parents may contact the school office if they wish to communicate with our School Nurse.